knative/docs/eventing/samples/writing-a-source/04-publish-to-cluster.md

+---
-# Publish to a Kubernetes Cluster
+title: "Publish to a Kubernetes cluster"
+weight: 40
+---

 So far we've only tested the controller code locally.
 Now we'd like to deploy it to a cluster and test it working.